Brandon Davies: FC Barcelona (2019–2022)

 On July 4, 2019, Davies signed a two-year deal with the Spanish club Barcelona.
 In his second game with Barcelona, Davies recorded 24 points and 11 rebounds in a 95–87 win over Saski Baskonia.

-Olimpia Milano (2022–present)
+Olimpia Milano (2022–2023)

 On June 24, 2022, Davies signed a two-year contract with Italian champions Olimpia Milano of the Lega Basket Serie A, playing also the EuroLeague.
+On July 5, 2023, Davies mutually parted ways with the Italian powerhouse.

+Valencia (2023–2024)

+On July 5, 2023, Davies signed a two-year deal with Spanish club Valencia.
+On July 4, 2024, he parted ways with the club.

+Partizan Belgrade (2024–2025)

+On August 20, 2024, Davies signed with Partizan Mozzart Bet of the ABA League, Basketball League of Serbia (KLS) and the EuroLeague.
+In his debut season with Partizan, Davies averaged 9.9 points and 3.6 rebounds over 33 EuroLeague games, while shooting career-high 49.2% from the three-point line.
+During the season, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship, the first one after 11 seasons.

+Alvark Tokyo (2025–present)

+On June 27, 2025, Davies signed with Alvark Tokyo of the B.League.

 National team career

 Coinciding with his move to Barcelona, Davies acquired a Ugandan passport, because under the Cotonou Agreement African players are not subject to the same limited quotas in the Liga ACB as American players.
 As part of the arrangement, Barcelona agreed to release Davies to play some matches for the Uganda national team, and in November 2021 he played in three 2023 World Cup qualifiers in Benguela.
 (The Turkey team complained that Barcelona had not released Sertaç Şanlı for its qualifiers in Europe.)